Trim, County Meath: Rail

 Trim railway station opened on 26 April 1864, as part of a branch from Kilmessan to Athboy.
 It closed to passengers on 27 January 1947 and to goods traffic on 10 March 1947, but the branch remained open for livestock trains until final closure on 1 September 1954.

 Bus

 Bus Éireann operate four routes serving Trim.
 Route 111 from Athboy to Dublin operates hourly each way (more frequently at peak times), and connections to Granard and Cavan are available at Athboy.
+There is also the less frequent 109B which also connects Trim to Dublin via Kilmessan and Dunshaughlin.
 Route 111X from Clonmellon to Dublin operates at peak times Monday to Friday.
-Route 190 from Trim to Laytown via Navan and Drogheda operates every two hours each way, less often at weekends.
-Route 109A from Trim to Dublin operates Monday to Friday at peak times during college terms only.
+Route 190 from Trim to Laytown via Navan and Drogheda operates every hour each way with alternate return services continuing onto Athlone via Ballivor and Mullingar.
 Royal Breffni Tours operate a route to Dundalk Institute of Technology and Streamline Coaches operate a route to Maynooth University.

+Local Link operates the 189 service from Enfield to Navan via Longwood, Trim, Dunderry and Robinstown.
+As of September 2025, the service operates about seven times daily.